How to Open a Corporate Bank Account in Indonesia

 6. Copy of Business License (Izin Usaha)

-7. Copy of Approval of AKTA from the Indonesian Ministry of Law and Human Rights (SK Kehakiman)
+7. The copy of the Approval of AKTA from the Indonesian Ministry of Law and Human Rights (SK Kehakiman)

 Indonesia Company Secretary Angela